joshajohnson/Hub16/README.md

 ### Errata

+- Boards assembled in 2021 will have an issue with VIA where the LED controls are incorrect.
+[Follow these instructions to resolve](Documents/via.md)
 - Boards purchased between June 12 and June 22 2020 will not go into the bootloader upon resting from software.
 Workaround: reset board with physical reset button on bottom of PCB.
 Fix: reflash the bootloader following [these instructions](Documents/advanced-config.md#Bootloader-Flashing).
 - Firmware builds prior to 27th June do not continually send characters when the encoders are depressed.
-Update to the latest firmware to resolve.
 - Firmware builds prior to 9th June have issues with the bottom right key `p` not functioning correctly.
-Update to the latest firmware to resolve.
 - Some rotary encoders output flipped signals (clockwise instead of counterclockwise), if after assembly your encoders appear to be sending the wrong signals, comment in line 84 in [config.h](Firmware/hub16/config.h), or alter the setting in your [software](Software).

 If you have any questions or comments please get in touch.
-I can be found on Discord as `_joshajohnson#9451`, [Twitter](https://twitter.com/_joshajohnson), email, or leave an issue or pull request on this repo.
+Asking in the [No Sharp Corners Discord](nosharpcorners.com) Discord or opening an issue / pull request will result in the quickest response.